grafana/grafana/docs/sources/developers/plugins/add-support-for-adhoc-filters.md

 ## Use ad-hoc filters in your data source

-In contrast to the other variable types, you don't interpolate ad-hoc filter variables.
-Instead you need to list them using the `getVariables` method on `TemplateSrv`.
+Unlike other variable types, you don't interpolate ad-hoc filter variables.
+Instead, you list them using the `getVariables` method on `TemplateSrv`.

 > **Note:** Because ad-hoc filters are not defined in the `VariableModel` interface, you must annotate the variable as `any` to access the `filters` property.